VraiBrujah/GeeknDragon/README.md

    ```

 5. Browse to <http://localhost:8000> to view the site.

+Make sure that the domain you are using is allowed in your Snipcart dashboard; otherwise the cart may remain stuck at the "préparation" step.

 The Snipcart webhooks (`shipping.php` and `decrement-stock.php`) must be reachable via HTTPS.
 When testing locally you can expose your development server with a tool such as ngrok.